Pronounciation: He-lee-AN-thus AN-nus

 Soil: Tolerant

-Watering: Tolerant, though vigor is improved by regular water in desert climates.
+Watering: Tolerant, though plant vigor is improved by monsoon rains and/or regular supplemental water in southwestern desert climates.

 Pruning: None

-Sunflowers are a major agronomic crop in the southeastern European nation of Bulgaria.
+International horticulture: Sunflowers are a major agronomic crop grown worldwide such as in the southeastern European nation of Bulgaria, and are renowned for their many industrial uses and health benefits.